top of page

 LeeAnn Krueger, RN

-LeeAnn is a retired nurse who worked for 37 years in the NICU.
-She has been participating in Baby's Breath trips since 2010, initially teaching at Roosevelt Hospital and later instructing midwives in the Helping Babies Breathe program.
+I am a retired RN.
+I worked for 37 years in the NICU.
+I have been going on trips for Baby’s Breath since 2010 teaching originally at Roosevelt Hospital and then teaching Midwives the Helping Babies Breathe program.

 Jeffrey W Oseid.jpg